material-motion/material-motion/specifications/runtime/performer.md

       function addPlan(plan)
     }

-**Delegated execution API v1**: Define an optional API that allows performers to delegate their work to an external system, like Web Animations or CoreAnimation.

-> The performer may choose not to implement this API.

-The performer would be responsible for informing of two things: when delegated execution will start, and when delegated execution has ended.

-Example pseudo-code if your language does not support anonymous functions:

-    protocol DelegatingPerformer {
-      function setDelegatedExecutionCallback(callback)
-    }

-    class DelegatedExecutionCallback {
-      function delegatedExecutionWillStart(performer, name)
-      function delegatedExecutionDidFinish(performer, name)
-    }

-Example pseudo-code if your language supports anonymous functions:

-    protocol DelegatedExecution {
-      var delegatedExecutionWillStart(performer, name)
-      var delegatedExecutionDidFinish(performer, name)
-    }

-<a name="delegationv2"></a>

-**Delegated execution API v2 (draft)**: Define an optional API that allows performers to delegate their work to an external system, like Web Animations or CoreAnimation.
+**Delegated execution API**: Define an optional API that allows performers to delegate their work to an external system, like Web Animations or CoreAnimation.

 > The performer may choose not to implement this API.